gasarpong/Sarpong-etal_ACh_spatiotemporal_dynamics/README.md

 Program: hierarchical_clustering_algorithm.m

-This program enables clustering of subregions (or ROIs) using a Hierarchical Clustering algorithm.
+This program enables clustering of imaged ROIs using a hierarchical clustering algorithm.
 In brief, clustering is performed following the steps below:

 Step 1: Dimensionality reduction is performed using Principal Component Analysis (PCA)